-Bettendorf plans to issue nearly $19 million of general obligation bonds this spring that would boost the city's debt to more than $133 million, or nearly 86 percent of its legal debt limit.
+Bettendorf plans to issue more than million of general obligation bonds this spring that would boost the city's debt to more than $133 million, or nearly 86 percent of its legal debt limit.
 The city's debt would be the highest in the state of Iowa as a percentage of the legal limit at 85.52 percent.

 However, City Administrator Decker Ploehn voiced his confidence to the city council about the plan to issue millions in new general and corporate bonds, telling aldermen the city has ample capacity to raise property taxes should it need additional funds for unexpected future projects or expenses.